 FA Western Creek Outcrop, Mt Arapiles

 FA Ball Rock, FI

 Early First Ascents at Mt Killiecrankie FI

 New South Wales

 Two FA at Moonarie on same wall as Mighty Maggot

 Iain’s Climbing Partners

-I have climbed with too many people to mention but some of these included: Alethea Sedgman, Peter Watson, Peter Canning, Glen Donohue, Andrew Webb, Roland and Anne Pauligk, Peter Cunningham, Harley Burke, Phillip Gledhill, Geoff Gledhill, Nic and Matt Taylor, Roark Muehlen, Giles Bradbury, Kim Carrigan (NSW), Ben Madison, Wayne Maher, Glen Tempest, Phillip Armstrong, Keith Egerton, Nick Reeves, John Chapman, Reg Marron, Kevin Lindorff, Mike Wust, Sandi Martin (NSW), Ron Spence, Lincoln Hall (ACT), Dave Pryor (NSW), Lesley Roberts and Andrea Wall, Malcolm and Doug Matheson, Colin Reece, Ray Lassman (NSW), Keith Lockwood and Norm Booth as well as the late ultra-distance runner, Mike March.
+I have climbed with too many people to mention but some of these included: Alethea Sedgman, Peter Watson, Peter Canning, Glen Donohue, Andrew Webb, Roland and Anne Pauligk, Peter Cunningham, Harley Burke, Phillip Gledhill, Geoff Gledhill, Nic and Matt Taylor, Roark Muehlen, Giles Bradbury, Kim Carrigan (NSW), Ben Madison, Wayne Maher, Glen Tempest, Phillip Armstrong, Keith Egerton, Nick Reeves, John Chapman, Reg Marron, Kevin Lindorff, Mike Wust, Sandi Martin (NSW), Ron Spence, Lincoln Hall (ACT), Dave Pryor (NSW), Lesley Roberts, Andrea Wall, Malcolm and Doug Matheson, Colin Reece, Ray Lassman (NSW), Chris Jackson (NSW), Keith Lockwood and Norm Booth as well as the late ultra-distance runner, Mike March.
 I also have climbed with Henry Barber (USA), Doug Scott (UK), Burt Levy (USA) and Prof. John Hopkins (UK).